publicocean0/onremoval/README.md

 # onRemoval
 This component permits to detect when a dom node is removed directly or indirectly removing a parent node.

-It is suggested to use bindep tool for including this component.Anyway it works also in standard bower.
+It is suggested to use bindep tool(<a href="https://github.com/publicocean0/bindep">bindep</a>) for including this component.Anyway it works also in standard bower.
 Bindep default preprocessor context is:

   useListener=true